Threads of Reciprocity

-Unfolding Grounds: Toward a Poetics of Sustainable Food Systems
+Unfolding Grounds: Towards Sustainable Food Systems

-Sustainable food systems demand a fundamental rethinking of our relationship to the world—one that involves a radical departure from the dominant logic of extraction, control, and linear growth.
+04.10.2025Sustainable food systems demand a fundamental rethinking of our relationship to the world—one that involves a radical departure from the dominant logic of extraction, control, and linear growth.
 They call for the rewriting of power structures, challenging the industrial-agricultural complex and its entanglement with capitalist and colonial legacies.
 This reconfiguration shifts authority away from centralized, technocratic models toward decentralized, place-based systems rooted in reciprocity and care.
 It foregrounds the knowledge of Indigenous communities, local growers, and those whose ways of living with the land have long resisted the homogenizing tendencies of globalization.

 Rather than aiming for a fixed outcome, sustainability must be understood as an ongoing transformation—a continuous unfolding shaped by feedback, seasonality, and relationship.
 Food systems are living, evolving networks—always in motion, always adapting.
 Rupture and radical reconfiguration are often necessary, as surface-level reforms may not be enough to shift paradigms built on control, profit, and separation.
 In this sense, breakdowns—whether ecological or social—can open space for renewal.